MissAle17/Email-Fraud-Detection/README.md

 K-means is a clustering algorithm that aims to partition the data into _k_ clusters.
 These clusters are organized by separating each observation and linking it to the _cluster_ with the nearest mean.

-I'll actually use the mini-batch Kmeans algorithm from sklearn.
+I'll actually use the mini-batch K-means algorithm from sklearn.
 This way I won't read the whole dataset into memory at the same time.
 Given the data size that I'm working with, this will save quite a bit of computational efficiency.
-I initalized the algorithm with 2 clusters, a batch size of 500, and ran 100 iterations.
+I initialized the algorithm with 2 clusters, a batch size of 500, and ran 100 iterations.

-This is a great oppoirtunity to review the same scatter plot we used before, though this time color coding the clusters.
+This is a great opportunity to review the same scatter plot we used before, though this time color coding the clusters.
 ![cluster](images/cluster2.png)

 You can see that the clustering algorithm did a fair job separating the important things from the nonsense.
 One can extrapolate that given the computing power to run the whole dataset that it would do even better.